vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 {% img /images/middleman/middleman_05_build/detail_page_widget_no_styles.png %}

 Makes you wanna throw up huh?
 Me too.
+Maybe not if you just arrived from the 90s via a time machine—didn’t think so.
 On the bright side, we have all the structure and data we need.
 And see, because we nested the `blog-layout` inside the `layout` layout, we get the benefit of having the footer already there at the bottom.
 No need to duplicate things—cool!
-With just a little bit of styling we might turn things around and make this look a bit more decent.
+With just a little bit of styling, we might turn things around and make this look a bit more decent.

 ##### source/stylesheets/all.sass